-Showcasing great 5-star ratings and reviews in your website’s search results is a great way to stand out in organic search.
+Adding star ratings to your website’s search results on Google is a great way to stand out in organic search by showcasing the quality of your business.
 This can be quickly achieved by installing Schema markup code on your site.
 But, it’s important to avoid unnecessary ranking penalties by following Google’s rules and recommendations regarding first-party and third-party reviews.

-The Benefits of Star Ratings in Your Search Result
+The Benefits of Star Ratings in Your Search Results

 You’ve probably noticed that some sites include star ratings in their Google result.
 This is especially popular for ecommerce results, like something from Amazon, and especially sites that list products like movies and DVDs.